State of Illinois

 Work-based learning experiences occur both in-school and in the community.
 They can include volunteer experiences, internships, and employer paid positions with the goal of attaining competitive integrated employment.

 Students enrolled between the ages of 14 1/2 through 21 with a medical, physical, mental, hearing, or vision impairment, who also have a 504 Plan, IEP, or receive other assistance because of a disability, may be eligible to participate.

 All information is confidential and will not be released without consent.

-Individuals can be referred to STEP as early as age 14.
-A referral can be made by contacting the local high school or the local DHS/DRS office.
+A STEP referral can be made by contacting the local high school or the local IDHS/DRS Office.